Not My President

 Women’s March, Chicago | January 2018

-Mothers, Grandmothers, Aunties, Sisters, Wives, Friends… they tried to tell us.
+Mothers, Grandmothers, Aunties, Sisters, Wives, Friends… they tried to tell you.
+But perhaps you are nothing more than a beggar to your own demise.